 Aquatic adult Ambystoma gracile grow to approximately 13 cm in snout-vent length and 26 cm in total length.
 They typically exhibit olive-green or brownish colorations.
 The ventral coloration ranges from dark gray to pale white.
 Larvae have long, thick gills, an extended dorsal fin, and relatively long toes.

 Terrestrial adults are about 14-22 cm in total length.
 Often, they have blotches on the dorsum and may have yellow flecks along the sides.
 These salamanders have a smooth brown or dark brown dorsal coloration and light brown ventral skin.
 There is an area of swelling behind each eye due to the parotoid glands.
 This feature is uncharacteristic of other Ambystomids, and resembles the condition on old world salamanders of the genus Salamandra.
 A glandular ridge forms a rounded tip on the dorsal tail; the distal portion of the tail is sharply tapered.
 In some instances, terrestrial individuals have irregular, small, light-colored blotches on the dorsum.
 Both aquatic and terrestrial males become darker than females during the breeding season.
 Unmetamophosed adult males have hypertrophied feet and hind limbs, less spots, and an enlarged glandular ridge on the tail.
-(Petranka, 1998; Romansic and April 23, 2001)
+(Petranka, 1998; Romansic, April 23, 2001)

 Development

 Embryonic periods typically last 2-9 weeks, depending on ambient temperatures.
 After emerging, hatchlings experience rapid growth due to an abundance of accumulated food items in the pond.
 Larvae in lowland populations tend to grow faster than those at higher elevations.
 Young A. gracile measure 50-90 mm after 1 year.
 These salamanders transform the following spring at the ages of 12-14 months.
 Metamorphosis generally begins at 50 mm total length.
 Some A. gracile reproduce while still exhibiting larval features, such as gills.
 These salamanders are known as neotenic.
 The majority of salamanders, however, does not stay in water and becomes sexually mature during their second year of life on land.
-(Petranka, 1998; Romansic and April 23, 2001)
+(Petranka, 1998; Romansic, April 23, 2001)

 Reproduction